33 Designers & ARTISTS.18 Nations.

-Poo’miikapi Quilt Workshop – Harvesting the Otahpiaaki Indigo Dye
+Poo’miikapi Shawl & Quilt Workshop – Otahpiaaki Indigo Dye

+Come for a day or spread your work out over several.
 Elder Carola Jones will share her one-of-a-kind knowledge and stories as a remnant member, daughter, granddaughter, and great-granddaughter of the Tuscarora Confederacy.
-Participants will learn about the indigo ceremony and protocol and will develop both a small personal project, and a tile for the Otahpiaaki 2018 Community Quilt.
-Otahpiaaki’s own indigo crops will be used for the project.
+Participants will learn about the indigo ceremony and protocol and will develop a hand-dyed shawl project, and contribute a tile for the Otahpiaaki 2018 Community Healing Quilt.
+Otahpiaaki’s own indigo crops are featured as part of the project.

 Beading & Jewellery Making Circle – One Day Only!